CNelias/IntegerIB.jl/README.md

 ## Usage :

 ## Acknowledgments :
 Special thanks to Nori jacoby from whom I learned a lot on the subject.
-The code was tested with his data and reproduces his results. <br/>
+The IB part of this code was tested with his data and reproduces his results. <br/>
 The present implementation is adapted from DJ Strouse's paper https://arxiv.org/abs/1604.00268 and his python implementation.

 ## To-do